 Bed bug bites are rarely life-threatening and often heal on their own.
 Itchy bites can be remedied with over-the-counter Hydrocortisone cream and antihistamine.
 Consult with your doctor if you experience any symptoms other than red, itchy bumps.

 Once inside the home, bed bugs can be difficult to eliminate on your own.
 Ehrlich is here for you.
-If you’ve noticed a presence of bed bugs in your home, call Ehrlich today for a free inspection at 888-984-0186.
+If you’ve noticed bed bugs in your home, contact us today for a free inspection at 888-984-0186.